dchest/drakon-tea/README.md

 To regenerate code, open it in DRAKON Editor and click DRAKON > Generate code.

-The generated executable just prints encrypted and decrypted "Hello world.
+The generated executable just prints encrypted and decrypted "Hello world!".

 Here's the source "code" for `main`: